Three Coins in a Fuchsbau: Plot

 Opening quote: "For me there are neither locks nor bolts, whatsoever I desire is mine."

 Three armed men rob a jewelry store.
 The owner, Sam Bertram (Robert Cohn) hides in a vault, where he gets out three coins and swallows them; he is killed when the robbers blow open the vault door.
 Not finding the coins, they take what they can and escape.
 Nick (David Giuntoli) and Hank (Russell Hornsby) are called to investigate, discovering the robbers planned the heist very carefully and professionally.
 One of the robbers, Soledad Marquesa (Jordi Caballero), still looking for the coins, returns to the scene while the police are still there, and Nick sees him shapeshift into a Schakal.

 The medical examiner (Sharon Sachs) shows Nick and Hank the coins, which she has retrieved from the shopowner's stomach.
 Hank takes possession of them, ignoring the examiner's protests.
 He starts acting strangely, becoming very possessive of them.

 Two of the robbers are tricked into shooting each other by another creature, a Steinadler, Farley Kolt (Titus Welliver).
 Marquesa returns and is berated by Kolt for missing the coins.
 Nick and Hank raid the house and arrest Kolt, but Marquesa escapes.
 Captain Renard (Sasha Roiz) demands Hank hand the coins over; he takes them himself and begins to be influenced by them.
 Marquesa questions the medical examiner about the coins.

 Kolt tells Nick that the coins give whoever possesses them charismatic influence other people.
 They had once been in the possession of Hitler, before disappearing.
 In fact, they were being protected by a Grimm, until she was found and murdered.
 After her death, her orphaned son was looked after by his aunt, who left her lover - Kolt - to do so.
 That aunt was Marie, and the orphaned son was Nick.
 Kolt asks Nick to release him so he can help search for the coins.
 Nick is reluctant, but later does so.

-In Marquesa's hotel room, Nick and Hank discover a film reel and an OAS document from 1945.
+In Kolt's hotel room, Nick and Hank discover a film reel and an OSS document from 1945.
 The document warns that the coins are toxic and should not be touched.
 Marquesa chases Renard and attacks him in a parking lot.
-Nick and Hank intervene, saving Renard, but Marquesa dies before Nick can question him about his mothers' death.
+Nick and Hank intervene, saving Renard, but Marquesa dies before Nick can question him about his mother's death.
 In the chaos, Kolt steals the coins.

 Nick confronts Kolt in his hotel room and takes the coins.
 He hides them in his aunt's trailer and watches the reel from Kolt's suitcase.
 The film is black-and-white footage of Hitler delivering a speech.
 A close-up shows Hitler wearing the coins on his coat, and Nick sees him transform into a Blutbad.